 A 1 lb. bag of extra fine Himalayan salt

-The stainless steel lid and the glass weight are the cornerstone of this kit.
+The stainless steel lid and the glass weight are the cornerstones of this kit.
 Both are well made and finely tooled.
 Mr. Joybilee looked over the lid and weight and said how well made and carefully finished they were.
 There were no rough edges and nothing that could scrape or cut you.
 The lid is thicker and heavier than I was anticipating.
-And the glass weight fits perfectly in the neck of a wide mouth mason jar.
+And the glass weight fits perfectly in the neck of a wide-mouth mason jar.

 (Note: Don’t pour boiling water over a plastic fermentation lock to sterilize it.
 Use a chemical solution like sodium metabisulphite.
 Don’t ask.
 It was at least a decade ago.)

 There are two stoppers that fit in the hole of the stainless steel lid.
 One is solid and one has a hole to insert the fermentation lock.
 I can’t see me using the solid plug.
 I intend to keep the FermenTools kit in use throughout the gardening season, accumulating jars of fermented pickles, one jar a week.
 When a jar is done fermenting I’ll just remove the stainless steel lid.
 Replace it with a canning lid and store the fermented pickles in a cool, dark place.
 Then I’ll start another jar.
 Here’s to easy pickles without heating up the kitchen.

 So how did it work?